Jodick-Ndayisenga/samandari-api/readME.md

 # Samandari API

 ## Project Description
-Samandari is a web application designed to help students in Burundi gain IT skills such as web design, AI, data science, and web development.
-It also teaches entrepreneurship and many other courses.
-The platform connects the best teachers with students most in need of these skills and provides a platform to share knowledge.
-Additionally, Samandari features a library containing school manuals and general books.
-Schools in Burundi can upload resources such as past papers, exams, and tests for others to refer to when revising or acquiring knowledge.
+Samandari is a web application designed to empower students in Burundi by providing access to essential IT and entrepreneurship skills.
+The platform offers a wide range of courses, including web design, artificial intelligence, data science, and web development, enabling students to acquire the knowledge necessary for success in the digital world.
+Samandari serves as a bridge between skilled teachers and students who need these skills the most, creating a dynamic learning environment where knowledge can be shared and applied effectively.
+Additionally, the platform has a comprehensive e-library that contains school manuals and general books, making educational resources easily accessible to students across the country.
+Schools in Burundi can also upload materials such as past papers, exams, and tests, providing a valuable resource for students preparing for their academic challenges.

+Beyond its educational offerings, Samandari includes an integrated development environment (IDE) that allows users to write, compile, and execute code online.
+This feature supports a variety of programming languages, including Python, PHP, JavaScript, Java, C#, and TypeScript, enabling students to practice and enhance their coding skills directly on the platform.
+Samandari also facilitates real-time communication between teachers and students, allowing for interactive learning experiences and timely feedback.
+By combining education, practical coding experience, and a rich library of resources, Samandari is playing a crucial role in equipping Burundian students with the skills they need to thrive in a rapidly evolving technological landscape.

+This web application has been designed to have a frontend and backend folders separated.
+This particular project is therefore the backend which ultimately is the API that powers the frontend.

 ## Folder Structure
 The project has the following folder structure:
 - **models**: Contains all object instances.
-- **controllers**: Contains functions to handle user requests and web interactions.
+- **controllers**: Contains different files of functions/methods to handle user requests and respond appropriately.
-- **routes**: Contains all endpoints (e.g., GET, POST, DELETE, PUT).
+- **routes**: Contains files of endpoints (e.g., GET, POST, DELETE, PUT).
-- **middleware**: Includes functions to protect certain routes and manage sessions and cookies.
+- **middleware**: Includes files of functions to protect certain routes and manage sessions and cookies.
 - **utils**: Contains necessary configurations such as Cloudinary for media handling, AWS for book storage, and Ably for real-time communication.

 ## Table of Contents